yasenltd/neura-e2e-automation/README.md

 The framework includes tests for:

 1. **Neura Bridge Page Layout** - Verifies the UI elements and layout of the bridge page
-2. **Network Switching** - Tests the functionality to switch between Holesky and Neura Testnet
+2. **Network Switching** - Tests the functionality to switch between Sepolia and Neura Testnet
 3. **Wallet Connection** - Verifies MetaMask wallet connection
 4. **Token Bridging** - Tests the complete flow of bridging tokens between networks
 5. **Claim Tokens** - Verifies the token claiming functionality